mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-12-18-pogo-connect-sensitivity.md

 3. Reconnect the stylus to Paper.
 You may have to force quit[^force-quit] the app if it doesn't connect.
 4. After establishing a connection reopen the Pogo Connect app, wait for it to connect to the stylus, and then tap the **Configuration** tab again.
 5. Check that the **Pressure Amount** slider is set properly and make a few test strokes in the space below to verify it is receiving input from the tip.
-6. Switch back to Paper and you're good to go... for now.
+6. Switch back to Paper and you're good to go… for now.

 [^force-quit]: To force quit an app press the home button twice in rapid succession.
 Doing so will bring up a screen showing your recently used apps.
 Swipe left or right to find the app you want to quit and then swipe it up to remove it from view.